http://www.fpnotebook.com/

 - Digital signal processor samples incoming signals

-- Adjusts in different sound environs
+- Adjusts in different sound environments

 - Can reduce background noise from non-speech source